RobertNjoroge/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the directory my_first_directory that is in the /tmp directory\n

 10-back
-changes the working directory to the previous one
+changes the working directory to the previous one\n 11-lists
+Write a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.\n